leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 - [Sphinx](https://github.com/sphinx-doc/sphinx) (BSD license): Documentation generator.
   - [sphinxcontrib-kroki](https://pypi.org/project/sphinxcontrib-kroki/) (MIT License): Allows for
-    diagrams to be embedded into Sphinx documentation using Kroki.
+    diagrams to be embedded into Sphinx documentation using Kroki. sphinxcontrib-kroki created the Vega word cloud at the start of this document.
   - [furo](https://pypi.org/project/furo/) (MIT License): Sphinx documentation theme.
 - [Kroki](https://kroki.io/) (MIT License): Provides a simple way of drawing a variety of different types of diagrams (e.g.: PlantUML, BlockDiag).